Make the first transfer clean

 Santiago Airport to Old Town Arrival Guide

-A practical airport arrival guide for deciding whether to go straight to Old Town, use the station area, or solve luggage first.
+A practical Santiago airport arrival guide for deciding whether to go straight to Old Town, use the station area, or solve luggage before trying to enjoy the city.

 Quick answer